 Tucked away in a historic carriage house that dates back to 1767 in the West Village, this romantic restaurant has been the setting for countless cozy dinners since it opened in 1973.
 The crackling fireplace and the tinkling baby grand piano create a stunning scene for impressing your date.
 The decor features candlelit tables, brick fireplaces, and a private garden.
 It is said that more people have announced their engagement here than any other restaurant in Manhattan.

 Enjoy the enchanting ambiance and award-winning cuisine at Aureole, a charming restaurant located in a brownstone on Manhattan's Upper East Side.
 In the dining room, earthy-rich colors and golden lighting combine to create a comfortable environment and opulent warm glow, reminiscent of its townhouse intimacy.
-Evening guests may select from a 3-course prix fixe or tasting dinner menu.
+Evening guests may select from a 3-course prix fixe or taste dinner menu.
 A special tasting menu is usually offered for Valentine's Day.

 With sweeping views of the Statue of Liberty, the lit up, expansive bridges and the twinkling skyline of Manhattan, the views from The River Cafe in DUMBO, Brooklyn, cannot be beaten.
 With an award-winning and outstanding wine list, romantic piano music nightly, breathtaking floral arrangements, since 1977 the River Cafe has been offering its guests a magical experience.
 Visit the riverside garden, for a quiet spot for a little canoodling or just taking in the view.